 The mouthpiece is a fundamental part when it comes to the whistle sound.
-And the common thing is that it can clog up quite often if you play actively.
+And the common thing is that it can clog quite often if you play actively.
 It depends on windway narrowness but also on the playing style.
-Foremost, never use a piece of metal, such as needles, to pick out the parts of dirt from your mouthpiece.
+First and foremost, never use a piece of metal, such as needles, to pick out the parts of dirt from your mouthpiece.
 It may cause permanent damage to the instrument.

-The first thing you want to try is to cover the mouthpiece with your finger and blow into the whistle really hard a couple of times.
-That way, you can get rid of sudden condensed drops.
+The first thing you want to try is to cover the mouthpiece window with your finger and blow into the whistle really hard a couple of times.
+In most cases, you will get rid of sudden condensed drops.

-What I found as the best “tool”, is to cut off a narrow strip of an old credit card.
+What some people found as the best “tool”, is to cut off a narrow strip of an old credit card.
 You can easily put it into a mouthpiece and take the dirt and moisture off.
 Or, as an alternative, you can use a folded piece of paper, but make sure that it’s strong enough that it doesn’t bend.
-The great thing is that you can always bring it with you in your wallet (as guitar players do with picks) and use it whenever it is urgently needed, such as in a session or a live concert.
+The great thing is that you can carry it in your wallet (as guitar players do with picks) and use it whenever it is urgently needed, such as in a session or a live concert.

 Of course, you can use the same procedure to clean the finger holes too, but this is definitely something not necessary to be done frequently.